 Recommended Reading: Guide To Motorcycle Bluetooth Headsets

-Colour is a personal choice but think about how well you can be seen and the safety advantages that a white helmet may offer over darker models.
+Colour is a personal choice but think about how well you can be seen and the safety advantages of a white helmet over darker models.

-Being the highest point of a motorcyclist a helmet is the most noticeable item from distance.
-If your motorcycling attire is predominantly dark then consider the benefits of a white or fluorescent model of crash helmet.
+Being the highest point of a motorcyclist, a helmet is the most noticeable item from a distance.
+If your motorcycling attire is predominantly dark, consider the benefits of a white or fluorescent crash helmet model.

 As well as protecting your head what about protecting your helmet?